-Join Diane Burns for an in-depth discussion in this video Choosing fonts and examining other design considerations, part of Multilingual Publishing Strategies with InDesign.
+Join Diane Burns for an in-depth discussion in this video Choosing fonts and examining other design considerations, part of InDesign: Multilingual Publishing Strategies.

 When it comes to designing multilingual documents, there are a couple of things you need to keep in mind.
 These are issues separate from marketing considerations, such as cultural sensitivity and so forth, which is outside the scope of this course.
 Rather, we're just going to talk about what you need to consider when designing a document that will contain languages other than English.
 First and foremost is your choice of typeface.
 With multilingual publishing, you want to choose a typeface, when possible, that has a character sets for all the languages you'll be working in.
 If you're targeting audiences for Western European languages such as Spanish or French, just about any font you choose will be fine.